 Guillermo del Toro is the Best Director of the 90th Oscars.
-This win is important for a number of reasons and which can be attributed more largely to creators of color and other underrepresented/marginalized groups doing work in the little recognized realm of genre film.
-This film distinction refers genres of film like fantasy, science fiction, horror, and comedy.
-I didn’t think it would be fair to Jordan Peele or his Oscar winning horror movie, Get Out, to be sandwiched into an article where the main focus is del Toro and his work.
+This win is important for a number of reasons and can be attributed more largely to creators of color and other underrepresented/marginalized groups doing work in the little-recognized realm of genre film.
+This film distinction refers to genres of film like fantasy, science fiction, horror, and comedy.
+I didn’t think it would be fair to Jordan Peele or his Oscar-winning horror movie, Get Out, to be sandwiched into an article where the main focus is del Toro and his work.
 But let it be noted here, loud and clear, Peele directed a horror movie which broke the box office and won an Oscar, as well as numerous other awards, a feat even white genre director people rarely accomplish.

 The importance of horror and its ability to terrify the viewer comes specifically from the unease of witnessing images or words in front of you and the exploitation of your connection with the material which is built through empathy with the character in front of you.
 Similarly, fairy tales were originally used to elicit fear, to teach lessons, and to ultimately tell a tale relevant and informing the society it emerges from.
 For this reason, genre film like horror and fantasy do the work of historical dramas while using symbolism, metaphor, and more stylized techniques to talk about societal fears and problems, making these genres the perfect mediums for exploring lives and issues marginalized groups deal with.